Tarikul711/flutter-development-roadmap/README.md

 * Any IDE with Flutter SDK installed (ie.  Android Studio, VSCode, IntelliJ, etc)
 * A little knowledge of Dart and Flutter
 * A brain to think 🤓🤓

+I teried to learn following this guideline.
+So It's not mandetory you have to follow this.
+Thank you.
+Happy Learning